Sabarish575/Quizz-App-Frontend/LANDING_PAGE.md

 # Landing Page Documentation

 ## Overview
-A stunning, conversion-optimized landing page for QuizApp that showcases all features, services, and benefits to attract and engage new users.
+A stunning, conversion-optimized landing page for TriviaVerse that showcases all features, services, and benefits to attract and engage new users.

 ## 🎨 Design Highlights